-If you take more Amaryl than you should

-If you happen to have taken too much Amaryl or an additional dose there is a danger of hypoglycaemia (signs of hypoglycaemia see section 2) and therefore you should instantly consume enough sugar (e.g. a small bar of sugar cubes, sweet juice, sweetened teal and inform a doctor immediately.
-When treating hypoglycaemia due to accidental intake in children, the quantity of sugar given must be carefully controlled to avoid the possibility of producing dangerous hyperglycaemia.
-Persons in a state of unconsciousness must not be given food or drink.
+If you take more Amaryl than you should If you happen to have taken too much Amaryl or an additional dose there is a danger of hypoglycaemia (signs of hypoglycaemia see section 2) and therefore you should instantly consume enough so in typogradina side sociation 27 and difference fuels weetened tea) and inform a doctor immediately.
+When retating hypoglycaemia due to accidental intake in children, the quantity of sugar given must be carefully controlled to avoid the possibility of producing dangerous hyperglycaemia.
+Persons in a state of unconsciousness must not be given food or drink

-Since the state of hypoglycaemia may last for some time it is very important that the patient is carefully monitored until there is no more danger.
+Since the state of hypoglycaemia may last for some time it is very important that the Since the star of hypogytaciana may assert or some time it is very important that the patient is carefully monitored until there is no more danger.
 Admission into hospital may be necessary, also as a measure of precaution.
-Show the doctor the package or remaining tablets, so the doctor knows what has been taken
+Show the doctor the package or remaining tablets, so the doctor knows what has been taken.